AnthonyCxx/Notes-and-Writeups/C++/Data and Data Types/Date and Time.md

 The result will be returned in the smallest unit of the expression (in this case, nanoseconds).

 ## Creating Custom Durations
 The _duration_ class is a template that can be used to create custom units of time.
-To create a unit, you need to use a ratio which is composed of a numerator and a denominator.
+To create a unit, you need to use a datatype (usually _int_) and a ratio which is composed of a numerator and a denominator.
 All ratios are based on seconds, so the ratio of minute to ratio is _ratio<60, 1>_.
+The full declaration of a unit for minutes looks like `using minutes =`.

 In the talk, Dr. Hinnant uses the example of a game developer trying to measure 60 frames a second, using the custom type '_frames_' as `using frames = duration<int32_t, ratio<1,60>>` such that a _frame_ is ~16.667 milliseconds.